witnet/documentation/docs/index.md

 ### Witnet Foundation

-[Witnet Foundation][foundation] is the entity currently in charge of funding the development of Witnet-Rust and Sheikah, as well as fostering the thriving ecosystem around the Witnet protocol.
+[Witnet Foundation][foundation] is the independent entity currently in charge of funding the development of Witnet-Rust and Sheikah, as well as fostering the thriving ecosystem around the Witnet protocol.

 [apis-illustration]: assets/images/APIs.svg
 [contributing]: community/contributing.md